Kshreya08/TerraformIac/README.md

-# LocalStack Terraform Infrastructure Project
+# LocalStack Terraform Infrastructure Part1

 This project demonstrates setting up a local AWS infrastructure using LocalStack and Terraform, along with a sample Python application that interacts with various AWS services.